 Tyre Repair

-While a tyre repair seems simple enough, it involves more than you may think.
+While a repair seems simple enough, it involves more than you may think.
 It is a highly technical process covered by the British Standard which dictates how and when you can carry out a tyre repair.

 Can my tyre be repaired?